Gameshow Marathon (American game show)

 Gameshow Marathon (stylized as Game$how Marathon) is an American television program which aired on CBS from May 31 to June 29, 2006.
 It is based on the United Kingdom series Ant & Dec's Gameshow Marathon which aired on ITV in 2005.
 It also aired in Canada on CTV.

 The show features contestants competing in some of television's most historically popular game shows, in a single-elimination format until an ultimate winner is found.
-Both the UK and US versions featured celebrity contestants.
+Both the British and American versions featured celebrity contestants.

-The US version was produced by FremantleMedia North America and Granada America and was hosted by Ricki Lake and announced by Rich Fields, who also served as the announcer of The Price Is Right.
-In the US, the series only aired for a single season, while in the UK a second season aired in 2007, this time entitled Vernon Kay's Gameshow Marathon and hosted by Vernon Kay.
+The American version was produced by FremantleMedia North America and Granada America and was hosted by Ricki Lake and announced by Rich Fields, who also served as the announcer of The Price Is Right.
+In the United States, the series only aired for a single season, while in the United Kingdom, a second season aired in 2007, this time entitled Vernon Kay's Gameshow Marathon and hosted by Vernon Kay.
 This program was recorded at Stage 46, CBS Television City in Los Angeles, CA, USA.

 Premise

 The seven-part game show tournament featured celebrity contestants Lance Bass, Paige Davis, Tim Meadows, Kathy Najimy, Leslie Nielsen, and Brande Roderick.
 The six played The Price Is Right, Let's Make a Deal (the only show which had not previously aired on CBS at that time), Beat the Clock, Press Your Luck, Card Sharks, Match Game, and Family Feud to progress in the tournament.
 The series used replicas of each show's original set, or in the case of The Price Is Right, actual props from the series currently airing.
 Each installment began with a narration of the format of the particular show featured on that episode coupled with montages of clips from each program's history.
-The Press Your Luck episode was dedicated to host Peter Tomarken, who died in a plane crash shortly before Gameshow Marathon premiered.
+The Press Your Luck episode was dedicated in memory to its host Peter Tomarken, who died in a plane crash shortly before Gameshow Marathon premiered.